What are fast radio bursts?

 Lorimer certainly couldn’t imagine that Narkevic’s 2007 analysis would open up a new field in astrophysics that is still mystifying scientists after 10 years.

 “There’s still an awful lot of work ahead of us,” says Lorimer.

 The ‘Lorimer burst’ of 24 July 2001 was no freak event.
 Occasionally, other Parkes observations also caught similar fast radio bursts (FRBs), lasting a few milliseconds at most and occurring randomly in the sky.

 Taking the extremely narrow field of view of the radio telescope into account, it was easy to calculate that these mysterious explosions must in fact be very frequent.

-But what are they, and where do they come from?
+But what are fast radio bursts, and where do they come from?

 If you don’t know the location of an FRB (either within our own Milky Way or far beyond), you can’t deduce the energies of the outburst.